Box vs Google Drive

 2022.
 Google is adding new Drive, Docs, Sheets, Slides and Keep optimizations for tablets

-Google introduced Android 12L earlier this year to make tablets easier to use, and at I/O, the company announced plans to update more than 20 Google apps on tablets to optimize them for larger screens.
-Today, Google said it’s adding several new features for Drive, Docs, Sheets, Slides and Keep to get started on this promise.
-The most notable feature announced today is the ability to drag text or images between two Workspace apps when you have them open side-by-side.
-Google notes that you can now drag text or images from apps, such as Chrome or Sheets, and drop that content right into an existing document or spreadsheet cell.
-In Google Drive, you’ll be able to quickly upload files by dragging and dropping them into the app.
-You can also add links to Drive files by dragging the file into an open app like Keep.
+Google unveiled Android 12L earlier this year, aiming to enhance the usability of tablets.
+During the I/O conference, the company revealed its intention to optimize over 20 Google apps for larger screens.
+Today, Google has introduced several new features for Drive, Docs, Sheets, Slides, and Keep, taking a step towards fulfilling this commitment.
+The most noteworthy feature announced is the ability to effortlessly drag text or images between two Workspace apps that are open side-by-side.
+Google highlights that users can now drag content from apps like Chrome or Sheets and drop it directly into an existing document or spreadsheet cell.
+Additionally, in Google Drive, files can be swiftly uploaded by dragging and dropping them into the app.
+Furthermore, links to Drive files can be easily added by dragging the file into an open app like Keep.

 2021.
 Box acquires eSignature startup SignRequest for new content workflows